HISTORY OF HOLIDAY FRUITCAKE

-Portugal has its bolo rei, where each cake has a single fava bean inside.
+Portugal has its bolo rei, with a single fava bean inside each cake.
 Whoever gets the slice with the bean is supposed to buy the cake next year!

 Vietnam has a fruitcake called banh bo mut, but that’s made for the Lunar New Year.

 If December 27 is National Fruitcake Day, less than a month later, it’s the Great Fruitcake Toss Day.

 About 10 miles from me, in nearby Manitou Springs, Colorado, since 1996, people have found an alternative to simply re-gifting their fruitcakes.
 They call it “recycling.”

 Every year, usually on the first Saturday in January – this year, on January 27, 2024 – Manitou Springs had a contest to see who could throw their fruitcakes the farthest and most accurately.

 People build various projectile machines: catapults, surgical tubing slingshots, pneumatic canons, or just hurl the cakes by hand (you can rent one if you don’t bring your own.)
 To make up for all the lost food, everyone competing has to bring a donation to the local food bank — anything except fruitcake.